Judge Judy: Judge Judy

-Sheindlin's regular catchphrases on the program became known as "Judyisms".
-Sheindlin used the position of television arbitrator to impart guidance, direction, and life lessons not only to her litigants but her viewers and public at large.
+Sheindlin used the position of television arbitrator to impart guidance, direction, and life lessons not only to her litigants but her television viewing public at large.
 An example of guidance often stressed by Sheindlin was to be independent through employment, especially to not live off the government where unwarranted or other people directly where oppression from or friction with the provider may eventuate.
 In the former, Sheindlin could often be quoted as stating, "No, you aren't supporting yourself.
-Byrd and I are supporting you."
+Byrd and I [or "We," as she pointed at herself and Byrd] are supporting you."
 Sheindlin had stated that the main message she wanted viewers to take away from her program is that people must take responsibility for their actions and do the right thing.

 Bailiff Byrd

 Petri Adonis Byrd was born on November 29, 1957, in the Crown Heights neighborhood of Brooklyn, New York.
 Byrd had his middle name legally changed to "Hawkins" when he joined the Judge Judy program as a salute to his late mother, whose maiden name was also Hawkins.
 In the program, Sheindlin referred to him simply as "Byrd," or less frequently "Officer Byrd."

 Byrd took on the role of Sheindlin's courtroom bailiff.
-His main duties in the program consisted of introducing the cases by calling the parties forward and swearing them, delivering evidence back and forth, and excusing the parties once the case was complete.
+His main duties in the program consisted of introducing the cases by calling the parties forward and swearing them in, delivering evidence back and forth, and excusing the parties once the case was complete.
 Full of running gags, Byrd point-blankly disagreed with and corrected Sheindlin in moments when she bounced questions off him for his agreement.
 He was also noted for his preoccupation with crosswords during the proceedings.
 In addition, Byrd routinely delivered evidence to Sheindlin while having his head and eye contact directed away from her.
-A staple of the program, Sheindlin relied on Byrd's sophistication and academic knowledge base, Byrd frequently having to interject in areas to which she struggled: mathematics, new media, social media, current fads, etc.
+A staple of the program, Sheindlin relied on Byrd's sophistication and academic knowledge base, with Byrd frequently having to interject in areas to which she struggled: mathematics, new media, social media, current fads and vernacular, etc.

-Sheindlin often comically incorporated Byrd amid her critiques and reprimands of litigants, such as by sharing with the parties Byrd's disapproving thoughts of them without any actual communication at all from Byrd about said litigants.
-Sheindlin has stated “We’re like two old married people who have reached an accord.
+Sheindlin often comically incorporated Byrd amid her critiques and reprimands of litigants, such as by sharing with the parties Byrd's disapproving thoughts of them or expanding upon case details, specifically for the benefit of Byrd's understanding, without any actual communication at all from Byrd about said litigants or details.
+Sheindlin has stated "We're like two old married people who have reached an accord.
 I can rely on [Byrd] to be my protector.
 We don't have to exchange words—he knows what I'm thinking.
-People who watch us sense we have a history, and that is very important.”
+People who watch us sense we have a history, and that is very important."
 Byrd described Sheindlin as "Blunt, witty, and sharp as a tack."
-However, when asked if he'd like to appear as a litigant before her, he answered candidly (laughing), “Hell no. And I don't advise any of my friends to do so.
-Not if they want to maintain their love of the judicial system.”
+However, when asked if he'd like to appear as a litigant before her, he answered candidly (laughing), "Hell no. And I don't advise any of my friends to do so.
+Not if they want to maintain their love of the judicial system."

 Byrd has been described by the Los Angeles Times as "the guard dog to the pit bull."